CU-NASA-Student-Launch/Flight-Computer/.github/pull_request_template.md

 - [ ] I have performed a self-review
 - [ ] I have attached screenshots of a successful test
 - [ ] I have added tests
+- [ ] I did not use AI tools to generate or modify production code, except for minor boilerplate or documentation